cables-gl/cables_docs/md/5_1_permissions/1_patches/patches.md

 ### Unlisted patches

 You can set patches to "unlisted" visibility.
 Users need the URL of the patch to access it.
-Rules are the same as for private patches (see above) but they will never appear in any of the lists like "Top Patches" or "Featured Patches".
+Rules are the same as for public patches (see above) but they will never appear in any of the lists like "Top Patches" or "Featured Patches".

 So, rules are: